xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

-For consistency reasons, it is recommended for the new xPacks, even if they do not include 3rd party content, to use the `xpack` branch instead the `master` branch.
+For consistency reasons, it is recommended for the new xPacks, even if they do not include 3rd party content, to use the `xpack` branch instead of the `master` branch.

-{% include note.html content="The xPack tools do not require and do not enforce the use of the `xpack` named branch, this is only a recommendation." %}
+{% include note.html content="The xPack tools do not require and do not enforce the use of a branch named `xpack`, this is only a recommendation." %}

 The following steps apply to GitHub.
 Adjust them for other Git hosting sites.